 Can I bring food to share?

 Of course!
 Contributions to morning and afternoon tea are always welcome.

 Can you help me get a ride or organise transport?

 We love pooling resources, and it’s a really great way to make connections.
-In the rego form we have asked for specific questions re transport.
+In the registration form we have asked specific questions re: transport.
 We will do our best to connect you.
 Also the Facebook group (you will be invited to this once you have confirmed your attendance) will be a great forum to connect directly with others.

 Will there be WIFI available?